Skip to main content

 • bone mass at menopause - the higher your bone density is when you reach menopause, the lower your chance of developing osteoporosis

-• rate of bone loss after menopause - some women experience rapid bone loss during the 5 to 7 years following menopause.
+• rate of bone loss after menopause - some people experience rapid bone loss during the 5 to 7 years following menopause.
 If you lose bone quickly, you have a greater chance of developing osteoporosis.

 While you can’t prevent bone loss at this stage of life, you can take action to reduce your risk of osteoporosis.